 In his role as Davy Crockett, Fess Parker helped promote and open Disneyland Park.
 In the photos below, you’ll see Davy Crockett walking through a yet-to-be finished Disneyland park and later with Walt Disney riding a horse on Main Street, U.S.A.

 Roy E. Disney, Key Figure in Revitalizing The Walt Disney Company, Disney’s Animation Legacy, Dies at Age 79

-posted on December 16th, 2009 by Thomas Smith, Social Media Director, Disney Parks
+posted on December 16th, 2009 by Thomas Smith, Editorial Content Director, Disney Parks

 Roy Edward Disney, son of Disney Studios co-founder Roy O. Disney, and nephew of Walt Disney, passed away today (12/16/09) at Hoag Memorial Hospital Presbyterian in Newport Beach, California, following a year-long battle with stomach cancer.
 He was 79 years old.
 Disney was a successful businessman, philanthropist, filmmaker, and award-winning sailor, who played a key role in the revitalization of The Walt Disney Company and Disney’s animation legacy.
 He was associated with the Company over a 56-year period, and from 1984 – 2003, served as vice chairman of the Company’s board of directors, and chairman of the Studio’s Animation Department.
 In recent years, he held the title of director emeritus and consultant for the Company.